wiseman-timelord/Ubuntu24-TweakInstall/README.md

 # Ubuntu 24.04.1 LTS - TweakInstall
 - Installer Script Status: Beta (Used and working).
-- Tweaker Script Status: Alpha
+- Tweaker Script Status: Alpha (Do not use, danger).
 - Project Status: requires further, testing and development.

 ### Description: